 In contrast, a high intake of fermented milk products such as yoghurt was associated with lower rates of mortality and fracture, particularly in women.

-Johne's disease is an infection that cows pass on to humans as irritable bowel syndrome.
-Johne's disease has no cure and costs dairy producers over $1.5 billion each year [Source: USDA].
-The bacterium, Mycobacterium avium paratuberculosis (MAP) causing Johne's is not killed by pasteurization and is passed onto consumers in milk, cheese and ice cream.
+Johne's disease (paratuberculosis) is an infection that cows pass on to humans as irritable bowel syndrome.
+It has no cure and costs dairy producers over $1.5 billion each year [Source: USDA].
+The bacterium Mycobacterium avium paratuberculosis (MAP) that causes Johne's is not killed by pasteurization and is passed onto consumers in milk, cheese and ice cream.
 Forty million Americans have irritable bowels and over 500,000 have gone on to develop Crohn's disease.